Vinko90/insta-food/README.md

 ## Secret

-The application use user secrets to manage the connection with the database and payment system with Stripe.
+The application use user secrets to manage the connection with the database, payment system with Stripe and Single Sign On services.
 The User secret look like the following:

 ```JSON
 {